postlund/pyatv/docs/documentation/atvproxy.md

 like MRP.

-Currently this script support MRP, for which it can fully output decrypted messages.
-It also has a "relay" mode, which just sits between two devices and prints the trafffic.
+Currently this script support MRP, for which it can fully output decrypted messages, Companion (only basic support) and a "relay" mode, which just sits between two devices and prints the traffic.
 The latter is meant for simplifying reverse engineering of new protocols.

 *Note: This is an incubating script and may change behavior with short notice.
 It also depends on the internal API, meaning you should not use it as a